Partly Cloudy Weather Persists In Lahore - UrduPoint

 Partly Cloudy Weather Persists In Lahore

-MET officials said a westerly wave was present over upper parts of the country and will remain there for a couple of days.
-The minimum temperature in Lahore was 15°C while maximum was 19°C.
+MET officials said the westerly wave will persist in the country till March 15, 2025.

-Meanwhile, the average AQI of the city was 159 while the PM2.5 concentration was 13.4 times the World Health Organization annual PM2.5 guideline value.
+They said the minimum temperature in Lahore was 15 degrees Celsius while maximum was 19.

-Furthermore, Punjab Environmental Protection Department (EPD) has released Monday’s AQI.
-According to Punjab Environment Agency spokesperson Sajid Bashir, AQI data was recorded at 32 locations across Punjab, including 16 locations in Lahore.
+Meanwhile, the average AQI in the city was 129m which came in the category of unhealthy for sensitive groups while the PM2.5 concentration was 9.4 times the World Health Organization annual PM2.5 guideline value.

 Recent Stories